Chtun/audio_semantic_processing/EquiAV/README.md

 conda activate equiAV
 ```

-Please prepare the pretrain and finetuning datasets.
+Please prepare the finetuning datasets.
 The folder structure does not matter, but create a JSON file for each dataset to use.
 The format of the JSON file is as follows:

 ```
 {